IMPORTANT THINGS YOU SHOULD KNOW BEFORE SHIPPING TO MEXICO

 Most business owners do not realize the complexities that surround cross-border shipment between the United States and Mexico.
 They are not aware of the fact that crossing borders are riddled with unforeseen circumstances that most freight services cannot even predict.

 From lack of security, thieves, smuggling, corruption, and various other requirements, you have to take a lot of things into consideration before you rely on a service to good your goods in a safe and timely manner.
 What is more important is that the service you choose should have a good amount of experience and a clear idea of what to do if things go awry when they are shipping the products across the Mexican border.

 The best thing about exploring the opportunities to export to Mexico is knowing you don’t have to go alone.
 If you’re wondering the way to export to Mexico, you’ll possibly need assistance from your in-country allies, including the U.S. Commercial Service office, international trade missions, and chambers of commerce.

-The National Association of District Export Councils (NADEC) increases awareness and understanding of the importance of exports to the US economy through education, legislative outreach and engagement with DECs and other relevant stakeholders.
+The National Association of District Export Councils (NADEC) increases awareness and understanding of the importance of exports to the US economy through education, legislative outreach, and engagement with DECs and other relevant stakeholders.

 The ITA is a superb resource to assist you combat problems.
 Staff at the ITA are resident experts in advocating for U.S. businesses of all sizes, customizing their services to assist solve trade dilemmas as efficiently as possible.
-The ITA makes it easy to report a export barrier, even allowing you submit your report online.
+The ITA makes it easy to report an export barrier, even allowing you to submit your report online.